Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

 Unsure of how to get started contributing to Red?
 Please take a look at the Issues section of this repo and sort by the following labels:

 * beginner - issues that can normally be fixed in just a few lines of code and maybe a test or two.
-* help-wanted - issues that are currently unassigned to anyone and may be a bit more involved/complex than issues tagged with beginner.
+* help-wanted - issues that are currently unassigned to anyone and maybe a bit more involved/complex than issues tagged with beginner.

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

-At this point you're ready to start making changes.
+At this point, you're ready to start making changes.
 Feel free to ask for help; everyone was a beginner at some point!

 # 4. Getting Started

 Red's repository is configured to follow a particular development workflow, using various reputable tools.
 We kindly ask that you stick to this workflow when contributing to Red, by following the guides below.
 This will help you to easily produce quality code, identify errors early, and streamline the code review process.

 ### 4.1 Setting up your development environment
-The following requirements must be installed prior to setting up:
+The following requirements must be installed before setting up:
  - Python 3.8.1 or greater
  - git
  - pip